akazukin5151/approportionment/README.md

 Numerically large quotas like the Droop quota seems to be more vulnerable to this than the Hare quota.

+# Number of voters and the participation criterion

+IRV and STV fails the [participation criterion](https://en.wikipedia.org/wiki/Participation_criterion).
+This means increasing or decreasing the number of voters can unexpectedly cause different results, especially if the turnout change is concentrated to supporters of a particular party/candidate.

 # Usage

 ## WebUI